 The ionic team have completely redesigned and drastically improved the Ionic Framework documentation, increasing load and navigation performance, and making it easier to update and maintain.
 They have added more examples and previews along with more code snippets ready to drop right into your app.
-The new docs are built with Web Component compiler Stencil and are also an open source.
+The new docs are built with Web Component compiler Stencil and are also open-source.

 Ionic 4 brings with it some solid changes such as internal code refactoring with Stencil and the option to use other frameworks instead of Angular. we are quite interested in further stencil development and seeing how that particular tool is going to be integrated into the Ionic CLI.
-It's still in beta and we are sure more features and improvements will be there in their stable build. let's hope Ionic 4 will revolutionize the Ionic App Development to whole another level and will flourish the cross-platform application that can run on mobile platforms, Web, as PWAs, and Desktop.
+Ionic 4 has revolutionized the Ionic App Development to a whole another level and will flourish the cross-platform application that can run on mobile platforms, Web, as PWAs, and Desktop.